tuhamworld/hydro-landing-page/README.md

 ## Acknowledgments

 Thanks to Mr. Sabi for the project inspiration and encouraging the use of CSS grouped components.
-An hat off to Adio Fuad (proffuad) and Salami Faizah as well
+An hat off to Adio Fuad (proffuad), to Salami Faizah and to Oyetunji Shukroh